openstack-archive/networking-infoblox/doc/source/installation.rst

 First, you should create a user for the integration.
 If you have a Cloud Network Automation license, this user should be assigned to the Cloud API Only admin group.
 Otherwise, you may want to create a group specifically for this integration.
-The group must be given the following permissions:
+The group must be given the following permissions for full IPAM/DHCP/DNS functionality to work:

 .. list-table::
    :header-rows: 1
-   :widths: 30 30 30 10
+   :widths: 20 20 20 10

    * - Permission Type
      - Resource